cortix/hsnclk/_posts/2022-02-23-imperative-and-declarative-programming.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2022-02-23-imperative-and-declarative-programming/forloops.png" alt="for loops example">
   <figcaption>Figure 1 - created by me by using https://www.lucidchart.com </figcaption>
 </figure>

+There is only one point I would like to draw attention to.
+Although the **enhanced for loop** header is more declarative than the **standard for loop**, imperative style code can still be written in both loop bodies.
+For this reason, it would be more accurate to say that the *enhanced for loop* is **more declarative** than the *standard for loop* but it is not 100% declarative.

 ## Reference:
 * [https://en.wikipedia.org/wiki/Imperative_programming](https://en.wikipedia.org/wiki/Imperative_programming)